pmihango/phase-4-project/README.md

 npm start

 ```
+## setting up the project

-Setup to use port 4000 and use an API on port 3000
+Setup to use port 4000  in running the front-end and use an API on port `http://127.0.0.1:3000/` in running back-end

 ## Features